JuliaRegistries/RegistryTools.jl/README.md

 Functionality for modifying Julia registry files.

-## Setting up and using an additionl registry
+## Setting up and using an additional registry

 You can use these tools to setup and maintain your own (private) registry of julia packages.
 This way register/tag packages you do not want to register in the "General" registry and let the